damiancipolat/Fish-type-JS/README.md

 **Allow unknow:**

-You can configure the librarty to allow unknow propertys un a custom schema.
+You can configure the library to allow unknow properties when you are using a custom schema.

 ```javascript
 const findGeoT  = decorate([pointType],null,true)(findGeo);